ironhack-labs/lab-react-ironbeers/README.md

 In this iteration, you will work on the `AllBeersPage` component in the `src/pages/AllBeersPage.jsx`, which is rendered on the `/beers` route.

-The `AllBeersPage` component already displays a list of beers coming from a static JSON file that is stored in a state variable `beers`.
+The `AllBeersPage` component already displays a list of beers coming from a static JSON data that is stored in a state variable `beers`.
 However, the component should display a list of all the beers from the Beers API.
 Your task is to replace the static data with the data coming from the Beers API.

 <br>

-Your task is to make a `GET` request to the Beers API endpoint `https://ih-beers-api2.herokuapp.com/beers`.
+Your task is to make a `GET` request to the Beers API endpoint `https://ih-beers-api2.herokuapp.com/beers` using `axios`.
 This API endpoint returns an **array of beers**.
 Once you get a response from the Beers API, save it in the state variable `beers`.